 At the same time, the warships themselves were not damaged.
 There are no reliable traces of damage to missile carriers, and the supports used by nuclear submarines are designed to withstand seismic impacts.

-Vilyuchinsk is a base of the Pacific Fleet of Russia in the territory of Kamchatka Krai, in the city of the same name Vilyuchinsk, located on the shore of Avacha Bay 25 km southwest of the city of Petropavlovsk-Kamchatsky.
+Vilyuchinsk is the base of the Pacific Fleet of Russia in the Kamchatka Territory, in the city of the same name Vilyuchinsk, located on the shore of Avacha Bay, 25 km southwest of the city of Petropavlovsk-Kamchatsky.

 According to data from open sources, nuclear submarines with torpedo weapons are based in Vilyuchinsk.
 There is no official data on this matter.